 Identify your inner critic’s commentary.
 Look for the root of what the voice is telling you about yourself.
 What is the voice saying that is disempowering?
 Unkind?
 (Hint: what are your biggest complaints?)

 Reflect on the consequence of this choice (after all, it’s your voice talking).
 Be willing to be deeply honest with yourself.
 Is it possible that you have a small belief that this critical voice is helping you in some way?
 Give yourself a few moments to allow the question to settle.
 You are shining the light of conscious awareness onto the Inner Critic, maybe for the first time.
 It’s a powerful step.
 If you do become aware of some benefit you’re perceiving to unkindness toward yourself, don’t worry.
 Perhaps, for a time, it did serve you.
-But you’re here now and have options.
+But you’re here now and have other options.

 Ask yourself: What am I sacrificing by allowing negative inner criticism to continue?
 Is this choice aligned with my values?
 What other choice could I make?
 Reconsider your initial, judgmental interpretation.
 Allow your inner voice to offer a comment that’s supportive of your success and wellbeing (the real outcomes you want).

-There is a price we pay when we let inner fault-finding and judgemental comments run us.
+There is a price we pay when we let inner fault-finding and judgmental comments run us.
 That negativity cuts us off from expressing the very best of ourselves in the world.
 Consider using the three-step practice above to look deeper at your most critical moments.
 As soon as you do, you create an opening, an opportunity to observe yourself like never before.
 Now, you can actively choose a more self-supportive narrative and you’re on your way to giving that critic a new job: the Inner Coach!